hww/varp_oscilloscope/README.md

 ### Source

-You can derive your trigger from various sources: Input channels and External.
+You can derive your trigger source from any channel.

 ### Modes